littletsu/kpsync/README.md

 # kpsync
-Bash script for syncing KeepassXC databases
+Bash script for syncing KeepassXC databases in Dropbox

 # Configuration
 By default, this script will look for a .kpsync file in the user's home directory.
 This file can be configurated in this way: